-SS.7.CG.2.7 Identify the constitutional qualifications required to hold state and national office.
+Identify the constitutional qualifications required to hold local, state and national offices

-Clarification 1: Students will recognize the qualifications to seek election to local and state political offices.
+Clarification 1: Students will recognize the qualifications to seek election to local, state and national political offices.

-SS.7.CG.2.8 Examine the impact of media, individuals, and interest groups on monitoring and influencing government.
+Examine the impact of media, individuals and interest groups on monitoring and influencing government.